chromium/chromium/docs/android_native_libraries.md

      app zygote. `libmonochrome.so` is loaded in the zygote before `fork()`.
      * Similar to O-P, app zygote provides copy-on-write memory semantics so RELRO sharing is redundant.
+ * For Android R+ (still Trichrome)
+   * The RELRO region is created in the App Zygote, picked up by the Browser process, which then redistributes the region to all other processes.
+The receiving of the region and remapping it on top of the non-shared RELRO happens asynchronously after the library has been loaded.
+Native code is generally already running at this point.
+Hence the replacement must be atomic.

 ## Partitioned libraries
 Some Chrome code is placed in feature-specific libraries and delivered via